mamu234/sample-project/README.md

-users click to the navbar buttons to views the features Users can views the chefs users can see testimonials users can send a message by filling the form
+users click to the navbar buttons to views the features Users can views the chefs users can see testimonials users can send a message by filling the formaand receive a notifcation

 Languages and Frameworks